jintazheng/SoundSources/README.md

 # SoundSources
+# Operation
+For adding new sources, please add a line of note.txt undering the folder to show the license and where you download it.
 # Format
 44100 HZ sample rate;
-single channel;
+Single channel;
-the length under 1 minute
+The length under 1 minute
 # SingleSoundSources Folder
-One single sound event or multiple no overlapping sound events; no overlapping sound event; having the beginning and end of the sound event;
+One single sound event or multiple no overlapping sound events; No overlapping sound event;
+Having the beginning and end of the sound event;
 # SoundTexture_anim Folder
 One sound texture;
 Without having the begininng and end of the sound event;